 It’s important to remember that insurance companies are only required to pay a car’s actual cash value (ACV), not the cost of a replacement car or the original price you paid for the vehicle.

-Car insurance companies and state laws determine when a car is declared a total loss, so it is unlikely that you will be able to keep your insurer from totaling the car if they deem it necessary.
-But you can negotiate with your insurance company if you think the amount they propose the car is worth is less than the car's ACV.
+Car insurance companies and state laws determine when a car is declared a total loss, so it is unlikely that you will be able to fight your insurer if they decide your car is totaled.
+Unfortunately, you can typically only fight your insurer about your vehicle’s value.

 Repairs to/replacement of items in the car during an accident